Volkswagen G60 engine: Applications

-The original "G-Lader" engine, the smaller version of the G60 engine, called the G40, was previously used in the Mk2 Volkswagen Polo Coupé GT G40 supermini.
+The original G40 was used in the Mk2 Volkswagen Polo Coupé GT G40.
 The G40 engine could propel it to a top speed of 196 km/h.

 The larger G60 engine debuted in August 1988 in the B3 Volkswagen Passat G60 saloon, and the Mk2 Volkswagen Golf G60 hatchback.
 In the Golf G60, it was capable of propelling the car from a standstill to 100 km/h in 7.8 seconds, reaching a top speed of 216 km/h.

 A month later, in September 1988, the Volkswagen Corrado G60 was released.
 Performance figures for the Corrado G60 state a 0 - 100 km/h time of 8.3 seconds and a top speed of 225 km/h.

-In the United States, the G60 engine was used only in the Corrado, and this was dropped in 1992 in Favour of the newer, more powerful VR6 engine.
+In the United States, the G60 engine was used only in the Corrado, and this was dropped in 1992 in favour of the newer, more powerful VR6 engine.

 A limited-production, four-wheel drive Syncro variant of the Golf G60, called the Golf Rallye was also powered by the eight-valve G60, but the engine was reduced to 1763 cc for sports homologation purposes.
-It included a larger intercooler, which is mounted across the full width of the radiator.
+It included a larger intercooler which is mounted across the full width of the radiator.
 Power remained at 118 kW.